Haruka Kodama

 Haruka Kodama (兒玉 遥, Kodama Haruka) is a Japanese actress and former member of the idol girl groups HKT48 and AKB48.
-In HKT48, she was a member of Team H.

-She has been the lead performer of three HKT48 singles: "Hikaeme I Love You!"
+Nicknamed Haruppi (はるっぴ), she has been the lead performer of three HKT48 singles: "Hikaeme I Love You!"
 (2014), "12 Byō" (2015, with Sakura Miyawaki), and "Shekarashika!"
 (2015).

 Career

 2011–12: Pre-debut activities

 On 10 July 2011, Kodama passed the first generation audition for HKT48.
 She made her first appearance as an HKT48 trainee member on 23 October, together with other first generation trainees at the "Flying Get National Handshake Event" in Seibu Dome.
 One month later, she debuted on stage at HKT48's newly built theater.
 The group performed a revival of SKE48 Team S's stage "Te o Tsunaginagara" (手をつなぎながら, While Holding Hands), with Kodama serving as the center.

 In January 2012, Kodama was announced on the lineup for AKB48's 25th single "Give Me Five!".
 She provided vocals for the B-side "New Ship".
 This was the first time an HKT48 member participated in an AKB48 single.
 On 26 February, she visited Shiogama, Miyagi Prefecture with six other AKB48 members as part of AKB48's 2011 Miyagi earthquake charity project "Dareka no Tame ni Project" (「誰かのために」プロジェクト, For Someone Project).
 On 4 March, she was promoted to a full member of HKT48's Team H, along with 15 other girls.
 Later that month, she was chosen to feature on AKB48's 26th single "Manatsu no Sounds Good!".
 This was the first time an HKT48 member featured on an AKB48 A-side single.